Northamptonshire rivers and lakes, up to four villages and one of England's finest Saxon churches.

 - From the Old Swan turn right in to Station Road, cross over and in 160 metres take the tarmac public footpath on the left, opposite a sign for the Bowls and Tennis Club.
 In 50 metres the tarmac path divides and you fork right.
 In 40 metres turn right to follow Saxon Rise downhill.
 In 90 metres keep on the pavement passing to the right of two trees, then continue on Wilson Way.
 In 120 metres turn left on Dowthorpe Hill and in 150 metres turn right on Allebone Road.
 At the end of the road in 45 metres, go over a stile and follow a path half right down the field, as per the signpost arrow.
 In 180 metres you can go over the stile to follow an enclosed path to the left of residential gardens leading to another stile, but it is easier to walk parallel with the path and go over a green field gate in 55 metres, then turn left back on Station Road.
 In 250 metres you reach barriers preventing further vehicle access.
 You can continue ahead on a tarmac path, but in 35 metres it is better to walk on the grass which runs parallel to the right, separated from the tarmac by a hedge.
 In 250 metres at the corner of the grass, you turn left and then sharp right on the tarmac in 15 metres.
 In 50 metres go through a subway, emerging the other side of the A45 in 40 metres.

 - In 80 metres turn left by a black bin to cross the approach road.
 Continue on tarmac through a pocket park named on the ground as Puddephatt Park, parallel with Grendon Road on the right, passing several benches.
 In 60 metres turn right on another section of road (which leads to a disposal facility).
 In 60 metres turn left on the main road and cross over to use the pavement.
 In 220 metres you pass the entrance to White Mills Marina.
 You cross the road again in 35 metres and in 120 metres pass traffic lights.
 In 60 metres you cross a bridge with metal railings over the River Nene, with the Nene Way and White Mills Lock on the right (the outward route taken in Section 3).
 Retrace your steps, re-crossing a stone bridge over another branch of the Nene in 65 metres.
 In 65 metres re-cross a brick bridge by traffic lights and turn left at a footpath sign, which takes you to the left of the small car park you passed through earlier.
-In 100 metres continue past the two redundant grey posts, rejoining the short walk.
+In 100 metres continue past the marble grave stone, rejoining the short walk.

 Section 8 - Grendon Road to Great Doddington: 4.0 km